-- 1. Completeness: True assertions have valid proofs; that is, proofs accepted as valid by V. Bearing in mind that assertions refer to membership in S, this means that for every $x \in S$ there exists a string y such that V(x, y) = 1 (i.e., V accepts y as a valid proof for the membership of x in S). - 2.
+- 1. Completeness: True assertions have valid proofs (i.e., proofs accepted as valid by V).
+Bearing in mind that assertions refer to membership in S, this means that for every $x \in S$ there exists a string y such that V(x,y) = 1 (i.e., V accepts y as a valid proof for the membership of x in S). - 2.
 Soundness: False assertions have no valid proofs.
 That is, for every $x \notin S$ and every string y it holds that V(x, y) = 0, which means that V rejects y as a proof for the membership of x in S.

-We note that the soundness condition captures the "security" of the verification procedure; that is, its ability not to be fooled (by anything) into proclaiming a wrong assertion.
-The completeness condition captures the "viability" of the verification procedure; that is, its ability to be convinced of any valid assertion, when presented with an adequate proof.
-(We stress that, in general, proof systems are defined in terms of their verification procedures, which must satisfy adequate completeness and soundness conditions.)
+We note that the soundness condition captures the "security" of the verification procedure, that is, its ability not to be fooled (by anything) into proclaiming a wrong assertion.
+The completeness condition captures the "viability" of the verification procedure, that is, its ability to be convinced of any valid assertion (when presented with an adequate proof).
+We stress that, in general, proof systems are defined in terms of their verification procedures, which must satisfy adequate completeness and soundness conditions.
 Our focus here is on efficient verification procedures that utilize relatively short proofs (i.e., proofs that are of length that is polynomially bounded by the length of the corresponding assertion).

 Let us consider a couple of examples before turning to the actual definition.
 Starting with the set of Hamiltonian graphs, we note that this set has a verification procedure that, given a pair $(G, \pi)$ , accepts if and only if $\pi$ is a Hamiltonian path in the graph G. In this case $\pi$ serves as a proof that G is Hamiltonian.
 Note that such proofs are relatively short (i.e., the path is actually shorter than the description of the graph) and are easy to verify.
-Needless to say, this proof system satisfies
+Needless to say, this proof system satisfies the aforementioned completeness and soundness conditions.
+Turning to the case of satisfiable Boolean formulae, given a formula $\phi$ and a truth assignment $\tau$ , the verification procedure instantiates $\phi$ (according to $\tau$ ), and accepts if and only if simplifying the resulting Boolean expression yields the value true.
+In this case $\tau$ serves as a proof that $\phi$ is satisfiable, and the alleged proofs are indeed relatively short and easy to verify.